gracejang42/Labs_3308_3/README.md

-This is the Github repository for Lab 3
+This is the Github repository for Grace's Labs from Software Development: Methods and Applications

-Project Team Members:
+Lab 3:
 Grace Horton// 2nd edit
 Grace Horton (final edit including gbranch)
 Mark Davis